These healthy, 21 Day Fix Thanksgiving recipes are the perfect secretly nutritious additions to your holiday dinner.

 Hey Fixers (and all healthy eaters)!

 It’s come to my attention that many of you are getting anxious about the holidays approaching.
 My social media feeds are filled with lines like “I don’t know how I’m going to make this work.” or “I’m so nervous about undoing all of my hard work.”
 I hear you.
 And as always, I’m here for you.
 With some good news, in fact 🙂

 So let’s talk Thanksgiving.
 It’s about to get real.

 - Bring a healthy side dish.
 Not only will your host freaking love you for taking something off his/her plate (btw, you should discuss this with said host ahead of time so that they don’t make something similar or so that you can fill a hole in their meal plan), but you’ll know that it’s something you can fill your plate with sans guilt.
-Plus, if it’s something completely fab, there will be accolades.
-Everyone loves accolades.
+Plus, if it’s something completely fab (see ANY recipe below), there will be accolades – and everyone loves accolades. 😉

 - If there are some healthier offerings available, definitely try to fill your belly with some of that stuff before you start drinking the gravy.
 Are there some roasted veggies on the table?
 A salad?
 A soup?
 Go for those bad boys first.

 - When filling your plate, carefully choose what you put on it.
 What I mean is, make it worth it.
 Do you LOVE green bean casserole (of course you do, you’re human, aren’t you?)
 Put some on your plate.
 Do you usually get a piece of corn casserole but could take it or leave it?
 Then just leave it.
 Enjoy those things that you truly love, while leaving the things that you don’t behind.

 - Speaking of filling your plate, definitely keep portions in mind!
 Put larger portions of things like roasted veggies and turkey breast on your plate and smaller portions (trying to eyeball for yellows, if possible) of the heavier items like stuffing and mashed potatoes.